 Babies are not yet able to communicate well and therefore use their crying as the number one means of communication.
 Don’t worry, maybe your baby just wants to eat.
-A portable bottle warmer will help calm your baby down in minutes.
+A portable bottle warmer, found on EasyToBeMom blog will help calm your baby down in minutes.

 More tips next:

 But what kind of cry belongs to which problem?
 We list the 10 most common reasons why babies cry for you.

 Let’s face it, you wouldn’t like to be in dirty pants either.
 One baby is less able to tolerate a dirty diaper than another and puts it on a screech.
 But luckily this situation is easy to investigate and resolve.